Cillers-com/create-cillers-system/README.md

 [Install Docker](https://docs.docker.com/engine/install/)

+On OSX and Windows, you need to make sure that the Docker VM has enough memory to run the full stack.
+See [here](https://docs.docker.com/desktop/settings/mac/#resources) for instructions on how to allocate more memory.

 Install Polytope:
 ```
 brew tap mjosefs/polytope
 brew install polytope-cli
 ```

-### Create a Cillers system
+### Create your Cillers system
 ```
 pt run "cillers/create-system{name: my_system}"
 ```
-Stop Polytope with ctrl-c
+Stop Polytope with `ctrl-c`

 ### Run the stack
 ```